Howitzer Motor Carriage M8: Production

-After a mock-up had been produced, it was ordered into production as the 75 mm Howitzer Motor Carriage M8.
+After a mock-up had been produced, it was ordered into production as the 75 mm howitzer motor carriage M8.
 Like the M5, the M8 had a crew of four; commander, gunner, driver, and assistant driver/loader.
 When the M8 was in action, the commander positioned himself at the antiaircraft machine gun and directed his crew, the gunner sat in the turret on the right side of the howitzer, the assistant driver/loader moved up from his seat in the right front hull, and the driver stayed at his position.

 Due to the larger turret, the driver compartment crew hatches on the top of the hull had to be removed.
 These hatches served double duty on the M5, offering crew access as well as allowing the driver and assistant driver/loader to raise their seats and drive with their heads out of their hatch for greatly improved visibility.
 In the M8, the hatches were replaced with smaller hinged plates on the front of the glacis that could be opened by rotating them upward or lowered to "button up".
 To provide visibility when the hatches were closed, periscopes were placed on the top of the hull in front of the driver and loader.
 These openings were too small to be used for crew access, so those crew members had to access the tank through the open-topped turret.

 In early 1944, production was phased out in favor of the M4 or M4A3 armed with the M101 howitzer, having better protection, firepower and mobility (albeit not as fast).
-In November 1944, the Ordnance Department recommended that the M8 be called the General Scott, after American general Winfield Scott, although there is no evidence this name subsequently entered general use.